Irrfan Khan, of ‘Slumdog Millionaire,’ ‘Life of Pi,’ dies

-NEW DELHI (AP) — Irrfan Khan, a veteran character actor in Bollywood movies and a one of India’s best-known exports to Hollywood, has died.
+NEW DELHI (AP) — Irrfan Khan, a veteran character actor in Bollywood movies and one of India’s best-known exports to Hollywood, has died.
 He was 54.

 Khan played the police inspector in “Slumdog Millionaire” and the park executive Masrani in “Jurassic World.”
 He also appeared in “The Amazing Spider-Man” and the adventure fantasy “Life of Pi.”